 Because aging boxer Bill Thompson always lost his past fights, his corrupt manager, without telling Thompson, takes bribes from a betting gangster, to ensure Thompson's pre-arranged dive-loss in the next match.

-When powerful publishing tycoon Earl Janouth commits an act of murder at the height of passion, he cleverly begins to cover his tracks and frame an innocent man, whose identity he doesn't know, but who just happen to have contact with the murder victim.
-That man is a close associate on his magazine whom he enlists to trap this "killer" George Stroud.
-It's up to George to continue to "help" Janouth, to elude the police and to find proof of his innocence and Janouth's guilt.
+When powerful publishing tycoon Earl Janoth commits an act of murder at the height of passion, he cleverly begins to cover his tracks and frame an innocent man whose identity he doesn't know but who just happens to have contact with the murder victim.
+That man is a close associate on his magazine whom he enlists to trap this "killer" - George Stroud.
+It's up to George to continue to "help" Janoth, to elude the police and to find proof of his innocence and Janoth's guilt.
 Written by

 Was this review helpful to you?